jfrux/hache/README.md

 Hache is a web development tool targeting developers that want a simple way to start pre-configured httpd instances in any directory.

+## Yeah, but does it work?
+Not really yet, still in heavy development... no timeline really!
+Sorry!

+## Usage
 Hache can be configured with very little knowledge of the inner workings of Apache or it's configuration files.
 ```
 sudo npm install hache -g